-Specific ground for appeal What this means (Sourced from the OIA) Procedural irregularity in the assessment There has been an inconsistency or a process. variance from the prescribed set of procedures that are usually followed.
-There is bias or perception of bias in the Bias is a tendency to favour one person or assessment process. group, thing or point of view over another, especially in a way considered to be unfair.
-There were exceptional mitigating You must demonstrate, with timecircumstances, the details of which were, appropriate evidence, why the details of for good reason, not previously available to these circumstances were not previously the appropriate assessment boards. available to the assessment board.
+What this means

+(Sourced from the OIA)

+There has been an inconsistency or a

+variance from the prescribed set of

+procedures that are usually followed.

+Bias is a tendency to favour one person or

+group, thing or point of view over another,

+especially in a way considered to be unfair.

+You must demonstrate, with timeappropriate evidence, why the details of

+these circumstances were not previously

+available to the assessment board.